BryceStampfl/penrynflowerfarm.com/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+"amplify status" will show you what you've added already and if it's locally configured or deployed "amplify add <category>" will allow you to add features like user login or a backend API "amplify push" will build all your local backend resources and provision it in the cloud "amplify console" to open the Amplify Console and view your project status "amplify publish" will build all your local backend and frontend resources (if you have hosting category added) and provision it in the cloud